 We believe artists need more than talent—they need an ecosystem of support including dedicated time, resources, mentorship, and community.

-Located in Seattle's historic Pioneer Square (311½ Occidental Ave S), our purpose-built atelier features optimal lighting, individual studios, and communal areas for both focused work and collaboration.
+Located in Seattle's historic Pioneer Square (311½ Occidental Ave S), our purpose-built occidental features optimal lighting, individual studios, and communal areas for both focused work and collaboration.
 Explore the studios →

-We work individually with each artist to brainstorm and shape ideas for their masterworks, ensuring the creative process aligns with their personal vision while pushing them towards ambitious new heights.
-The cohort itself acts as a catalyst—a supportive community fostering growth through shared learning, constructive critique, and collaboration.
+We work individually with each artist to develop and shape the ideas for their major works, in a process that brings the artist's voice and the Foundation's mission into the same room and pushes the painting toward its highest realization.
+The cohort itself acts as a catalyst, a supportive community fostering growth through shared learning, constructive critique, and collaboration.

 "Technical skill is foundational, but true masterpieces arise from a profound connection to the work's audience and a deep caring and love for the story being told." - Andrew Conru

-Significant stipends remove market concerns, and we provide materials, models, and logistical support so fellows can tackle the most ambitious projects of their careers.
+Significant stipends remove market concerns, and we provide materials, models, and logistical support so fellows can tackle the most ambitious paintings of their careers.
+The Foundation's shared aim with each fellow is work that lands with the people who see it and keeps mattering long after the year is over.

 The pieces created will debut in our Pioneer Square gallery.
 We document the journey—the dedication, breakthroughs, and human story behind creating art with purpose.